slothsoft/stardew-challenger/README.md

 - You cannot buy from Pierre, Clint or the Joja Mart (upgrading tools and opening geodes at Clint's is still possible though)
 - You get a seed maker to tide you over your imminent lack of seeds

+#### Vinyard

+- rice juice is renamed to rice wine
+- you can only sell wine and mead (which includes the new rice wine)
+- you can only buy seeds for plants that make wine (which includes rice)
+- you cannot build animal buildings, i.e. coop, barn and silo

 ### Versions